LeoBabakhanian/TicTacToeGUI/README.md

 ## Getting Started

-Install JavaFX and have fun!
+Install JavaFX, run Main.java in Eclipse from src/application, and have fun!